New research on impact of dietary fat on alzheimer’s risk

-Alzheimer’s disease is a leading cause of dementia, affecting millions of people worldwide, accounting for up to 70 percent of all the dementia cases.
+Alzheimer’s disease is a leading cause of dementia, affecting millions of people worldwide and accounting for up to 70 percent of all dementia cases.
 It is deadly, too, typically claiming the lives of patients within three to six years after diagnosis.

 As research on Alzheimer’s advances, scientists are increasingly looking at lifestyle factors like diet.
-If the researcher can uncover the dietary influence on the risk of developing dementia, we would get the possibility to reduce the risk by changing lifestyle well, or just the menu.
+If the researcher can uncover the dietary influence on the risk of developing dementia, it would give us the possibility to reduce our risk by changing our lifestyle.

-A recent study sheds light on how dietary fats, specifically saturated fats, might contribute to Alzheimer’s risk and emphasizes the role of genetics in understanding this connection.
+A recent study explored how dietary fats, specifically saturated fats, might contribute to Alzheimer’s risk and emphasizes the role of genetics in understanding this connection.

 The study